How to Grow Tomato Plants: The Complete Guide

 • Blossom-End Rot causes the bottom side of the tomato to develop dark, sunken spots due to a calcium imbalance due to uneven watering.
 See the link for remedies and prevention.

 • Early Blight is a fungal disease that causes leaves to drop.
 In July, the risks of blight increase, due to the combination of high humidity and warm days and nights.
 It starts with dark, concentric spots (brown to black), about 1/2-inch in diameter, on the lower leaves and stems.
 If you catch it early and destroy infected leaves, your plant may survive.
 The best defense for outdoor tomatoes is good ventilation and stripping off the lower leaves as the fruits develop.
-This also helps the ripening process, as tomatoes have maximum exposure to sun.
+This also helps the ripening process, as tomatoes have maximum exposure to the sun.

 • Late Blight is a fungal disease that causes grey, moldy spots on leaves and fruit, which later turn brown.
 The disease is spread and supported by persistent damp weather.
 Unfortunately, once your tomato has late blight, there’s really no solution.
 See our blog on “Avoid Blight With the Right Tomato.”